grafana/grafana/docs/sources/plugins/developing/auth-for-datasources.md

 - then the Grafana proxy will transform the url from the original request into `https://management.azure.com/foo/bar`
 - finally, it will add CORS headers and forward the request to the new url.
 This example does not do any authentication.

 The `method` parameter is optional.
-It can be set to a specific HTTP verb to provide more fine-grained control - for example you might have two plugin routes, one for GET requests and one for POST requests.
+It can be set to a specific HTTP verb to provide more fine-grained control.
+For example you might have two plugin routes, one for GET requests and one for POST requests.

 ### Dynamic routes